VDB Comparison

 A good RAG system will be able to:

 To handle cases where the policies contradict each other, we’ll use the creation date as a proxy for relevance; that is, if/when there exist two documents with very similar information, but different wording, and slight differences in one piece of important information, creation date will indicate which of the two documents (i.e., the most recent) is more relevant to your query.
+We'll also use a usefulness score to understand whether retrieved paragraphs that are seemingly on topic actually convey information useful to answering our queries.

 Setting up Superlinked